-Pennsylvania's annual average unemployment rate was equivalent to the national average throughout the 1990's.
-Slower economic growth caused the unemployment rate in the Commonwealth to rise to 5.4 percent in 1996.
-The resumption of faster economic growth resulted in a decrease in the Commonwealth's annual unemployment rate to 4.2 percent in 2000.
-Since that time, the combination of a recession and slow economic growth has pushed the Commonwealth's annual unemployment rate to 5.0 percent through 2005.
+Pennsylvania's annual average unemployment rate was equivalent to the national average throughout the 2000's.
+Slower economic growth caused the unemployment rate in the Commonwealth to rise to 5.7 percent in 2003.
+The resumption of faster economic growth resulted in a decrease in the Commonwealth's annual unemployment rate to 5.0 percent in 2005.
 From 1996 through 2005, Pennsylvania's annual average unemployment rate was at or below the Middle Atlantic Region's average.
 Since 2002 Pennsylvania's annual average has been at or below both the Middle Atlantic and the United States.
-As of March 2006, the most recent month for which figures are available, Pennsylvania had a seasonally adjusted annual unemployment rate of 5.5 percent.
+As of July 2006, the most recent month for which figures are available, Pennsylvania had a seasonally adjusted annual unemployment rate of 4.8 percent.
 The following table represents the annual non-adjusted unemployment rate in Pennsylvania, the Middle Atlantic Region, and the United States from 1996 through 2005.